There’s a really great saying about how we need to experience some bad times in life to give meaning to the good times.

-What I didn’t realise at the time, was how much energy I was spending in keeping up the pretence, out of shame and fear, by constantly second-guessing my behaviour and appearance, energy that would have been better put into my work.
+What I didn’t realise at the time was how much energy I was spending in keeping up the pretence, out of shame and fear, by constantly second-guessing my behaviour and appearance.
+That’s energy that would have been better put into my work.
 I must have come across as awkward or distant to people who knew me, and I regret the way that limited my chance to build strong work relationships and friendships.

 What an inclusive company culture feels like

 When I was applying to work at Buffer, I’d already got to know enough about the company and culture to know that it could be a place where I wouldn’t need to hide or to pretend.
 Buffer is almost as famous for its company culture as it is for its social media marketing tools, and the push for radical transparency had sent me an incredibly reassuring message.

 I was confident enough that in my interviews with Carolyn and Joel, it felt completely natural to mention my husband – it was just a normal part of the ‘getting to know each other’ process.
 If there’d been any tension, or anything felt ‘off’ with those conversations, I would have thought twice going further with the application.

 ‘Something 15-year-old me could never have dreamed’

 Today, the reality of working at Buffer is something 15-year-old me could never have dared to dream of.
 When we’re hanging out in Slack and sharing our plans for the weekend, I’ll just as likely mention drag queens, cabaret and glitter as I would a shopping trip or a visit to family.
 When teammates visit London, I love taking them to my favourite bars in Soho’s gay village!